The hours are long, the pay is low, but your contribution to democracy is enormous!

 How do I vote if I’m not working at my “home” precinct?

-Election Officers are eligible to vote by Absentee Ballot for just this reason.
-You may request a ballot be mailed to your home or you can take advantage of In-Person Absentee Voting and vote before Election Day.
+All Election Officers are eligible to vote by Absentee Ballot, whether assigned to their home precinct or not.
+Officers may request an absentee ballot be mailed to their home or take advantage of In-Person Absentee Voting and vote before Election Day.
 Please visit our page on

 When will I be paid?

-Checks are mailed out by the Department of Finance approximately four weeks after each election.
-Officers who complete the form for direct deposit will receive their pay earlier than that.
-Each Officer is paid for Election Day and any training class attended.
-Chief Election Officers are also compensated for the time and travel required for picking up and dropping off election materials.
+Payments are issued by the Department of Finance within approximately four weeks after each election.
+Payments include the stipend for Election Day service and any training classes attended.
+Chief Election Officers are also compensated for the time and travel required to pick up and drop off election materials.

 back to top